Half-siblings are pretty straight forward. But half-relatives can confuse most genetic genealogists when they review DNA matches.

 And this is the real trick in DNA research or unknown relationships.
-Two people may share DNA at the 1st cousin or second cousin level and that would indicate that they share common grandparents or great-grandparents.
-But comparing their family trees shows no overlap, there must be a mistake in the family tree.
+Two people may share DNA at the 1st cousin or second cousin level, indicating that they share common grandparents or great-grandparents.
+But comparing their family trees shows no overlap.
+There must be a mistake in the family tree.
 There is likely a half relationship in there that is unknown in the family.
-And that is where knowing where people were at certain times is important in order to identify where the half relationships are.
+And that is where knowing where people were at certain times is important to identify where the half relationships are.

-Up until the late 70s, the biological mother and father had to physically interact 9 months before the birth of a child.
+Until the late 70s, the biological mother and father had to physically interact 9 months before the child's birth.
 In the last 40 years, there have been thousands of sperm and egg donors who have children that are now or almost will be adults.
 If they take a DNA test, they may discover half-siblings.

 One thing that DNA testing has shown is something population scientists have suspected all along.
 There are a lot of half relationships out there.
 Most of them are unknown and waiting to be discovered.